txthinking/brook/README.md

      servers        Run as multiple servers mode
      client         Run as client mode
      tunnel         Run as tunnel mode
-     streamserver   Run as server mode
+     tproxy         Run as tproxy mode, transparent proxy, only works on Linux streamserver   Run as server mode
      streamservers  Run as multiple servers mode
      streamclient   Run as client mode